 when we opened honey hi, we were startled to find that sourcing organic produce as a small restaurant was one of our biggest challenges right out the gate. while we source most of our produce from farmers markets and local vendors, we were saddened to learn that organic produce companies had enormous minimums - aka, you had to buy 40 heads of red cabbage at a time. the only other option was to buy conventional produce, which is sold in as small of a quantity you could possibly need at a moments notice. but we weren't going to do that. so we searched, made calls, begged and kicked and screamed, and eventually piloted a program with Charlie's produce who agreed to start breaking boxes for us on organic. now over forty restaurants have joined the program honey hi piloted - this means fresh, accessible, organic produce for small restaurants and businesses who couldn't easily access this kind of food before.

-honey hi exclusively uses compostable to-go cups, compostable bowls and cutlery, recycled napkins, and paper straws. after an exhaustive fight with the city of los angeles to extend the composting program to our area of echo park, we are now composting all of our kitchen scraps!
+honey hi exclusively uses compostable to-go cups, coffee cups, compostable bowls and cutlery, recycled napkins, and paper straws. after an exhaustive fight with the city of los angeles to extend the composting program to our area of echo park, we are now composting all of our kitchen scraps!

 for dine-in customers we serve our food in ceramic bowls, plates, and cups/ mugs for all beverages (including smoothies!)